ENEMY SOLDERS ARE MARCHING THROUGH THE STREETS OF YOUR HOMETOWN

 Resilience

-At its core, the film explores the theme of resilience — the human capacity to endure, adapt, and overcome in the face of overwhelming adversity.
-Mykola’s journey symbolizes a new search for identity and purpose in a world turned upside down, a theme that resonates universally, reminding viewers of the ongoing quest for meaning in our own lives.
+At its core, the film explores the theme of resilience: The human capacity to endure, adapt, and overcome in the face of overwhelming adversity.
+Mykola’s journey symbolizes a new search for identity and purpose in a world turned upside down.

 Sacrifice & Heroism